Skip to content

 function predictHousingPrice(bytes memory inputs) public returns (bytes32) {

-string memory containerId = "my-container";
+string memory containerId = "torch_inference_service";

 uint16 redundancy = 1;